Can Implicit Bias Imply Adversarial Robustness?: Introduction

 \myparagraph{Relation to existing analysis on implicit bias of neural networks} Our discussion is theory-centric.
 It builds upon the analysis of the implicit bias of training algorithms, but it is significantly different from prior theoretical analyses.
-The implicit bias of training algorithms has been studied extensively over past years for various architectures, including linear networks \cite{saxe2014exact,gunasekar2017implicit,ji2019gradient, woodworth2020kernel,mtvm21icml,stoger2021small,jacot2021saddle,wang2023implicit}, and nonlinear networks \cite{lyu2019gradient,ji2020directional,maennel2018gradient,chizat20a,boursier2022gradient,min2023early,wang2023understanding, frei2022implicit, frei2023the, kumar2024directional, abbe2023transformers, ataee2023max}, and from different perspectives, including max-margin \cite{lyu2019gradient, chizat20a,ataee2023max}, min-norm \cite{gunasekar2017implicit,mtvm21icml}, sparsity/low-rankness \cite{saxe2014exact,woodworth2020kernel,wang2023implicit,abbe2023transformers}, and alignment \cite{maennel2018gradient,kumar2024directional}.
-While most works consider these implicit biases toward simple networks beneficial and prominent explanations for the success of neural networks in practice, and some existing work ~\citep{faghri2021bridging} has even shown that such biases help robustness in the cases of linear regression; few works \cite{frei2023the,boursier2024early} discuss the potential harm caused by such biases.
-Our work takes one step further by proposing fixes to the harms identified by prior work~\citep{frei2023the}, which sheds light on the potential of using deep learning theory to not only understand but to also improve neural networks in practice.
+The implicit bias of training algorithms has been studied extensively over past years for various architectures, including both linear networks \cite{saxe2014exact,gunasekar2017implicit,ji2019gradient, woodworth2020kernel,mtvm21icml,stoger2021small,jacot2021saddle,wang2023implicit}, and nonlinear networks \cite{lyu2019gradient,ji2020directional,maennel2018gradient,chizat20a,boursier2022gradient,min2023early,wang2023understanding, frei2022implicit, frei2023the, kumar2024directional, abbe2023transformers, ataee2023max}.
+Moreover, this phenomenon has been studied from different perspectives, including max-margin \cite{lyu2019gradient, chizat20a,ataee2023max}, min-norm \cite{gunasekar2017implicit,mtvm21icml}, sparsity/low-rankness \cite{saxe2014exact,woodworth2020kernel,wang2023implicit,abbe2023transformers}, and alignment \cite{maennel2018gradient,min2023early,kumar2024directional}.
+While most works consider these implicit biases beneficial for the success of neural networks in practice, and some existing work ~\citep{faghri2021bridging} has even shown that such biases help robustness in the cases of linear regression; few works \cite{frei2023the,boursier2024early} discuss the potential harm caused by such biases.
+Our work takes one step further by proposing fixes to the harms identified by prior work~\citep{frei2023the}, which sheds light on the potential of using deep learning theory to not only understand but also improve neural networks in practice.